marcusnolan/restruction/README.md

 ### Media
-- I downloaded both images on the home page via [pixabay](https://pixabay.com/) and [Unsplash](https://unsplash.com/) which are two fantastic royalty free image websites.
+- I downloaded both images on the home page via [pixabay](https://pixabay.com/) and [Unsplash](https://unsplash.com/) which are two fantastic royalty-free image websites.

 ### Acknowledgements
-- My biggest thank you has to go out to my wonderful sister Andrea who is an Architect in London for a brilliant firm that do an awful lot for the industry and the environment.
+- My biggest thank you has to go out to my wonderful sister Andrea who is an Architect in London for a brilliant firm that does an awful lot for the industry and the environment.
 They are one of the most progressive firms in the country and do some incredible work.
 - She gave me the idea for Restruction and as soon as she said it to me, I was hooked.
 - Thank you to everyone who took their time to provide me constructive feedback on the Slack community page (especially Igor and Anna) and of course my friends and family.
-- Also the tutor team were very helpful on ore or two topics I was struggling with so I must thank them.
+- Also the tutor team were very helpful on one or two topics I was struggling with so I must thank them.
 - Big thanks to my mentor for putting up with my many questions, giving me great insights, and going above and beyond their position to help me.